 LINA has partnered with the NSW Government Premier’s Department to deliver a project called Know Your Neighbour.
 The purpose of the project is to engage young people in creating digital content that increases social cohesion – helping understand our diverse communities.

-We’re currently inviting NSW-based newsrooms to apply to host emerging journalists aged 12-24 years to create and publish digital content showcasing the diversity of the communities in which we live, work and learn.
+Local NSW newsrooms will be hosting emerging journalists aged 12-24 years to create and publish digital content showcasing the diversity of the communities in which we live, work and learn.

 - A current working with children check for the state of NSW (or capacity to get one before October);